season

 The Shape of the Season

-The tone of the first week is full.
-Then the season settles into its rhythm: the stripped-down liturgy of the pre-sanctified gifts on Wednesday and Friday evenings, the quieter Sundays with their own theological themes, the gradual deepening of interior attention.
+The season settles into a rhythm: stripped-down liturgy on Wednesday and Friday evenings, the quieter Sundays with their own theological themes, the gradual deepening of interior attention.
+The fifth Sunday commemorates Mary of Egypt — a woman whose life of extreme sin followed by decades of extreme asceticism is the tradition's most vivid icon of metanoia as genuine transformation, not mere improvement.

 The season ends with Lazarus Saturday — the raising of Lazarus, which immediately precedes Holy Week.
 The themes of resurrection and death begin to converge.